RumBecken/IntersectingQuadrature/README.md

 It is used in the discontinuous Galerkin framework [BoSSS](https://github.com/FDYdarmstadt/BoSSS) developed by the chair of fluid dynamics, Technical University of Darmstadt.

 ## Quick Start
-Create a .dotNet project and simply include the NuGet package in your .Net project through nuget.org.
+Create a .Net project and simply include the NuGet package in your .Net project through nuget.org.

 Place this code in program.cs and run it :
 ```cs